Working with businesses to manage and recover from cyber emergencies

-- Returning control of endpoints, servers, and other hardware to the business.
+- Returning control of endpoints, services and other affected hardware back to the organisation

 What is an emergency incident response?

 In the event of a malicious attack, cyber security specialists implement a set of procedures and protocols to stop or mitigate the security threat.
 The objective is to restore the data integrity of the network or application and prevent further incidents.
 Emergency incident responses implemented immediately reduce the opportunity for cyber threats to retrieve sensitive and critical company data.

 Why choose Intrix Cyber Security to manage an emergency incident response to a cyber attack?

 Working together as a team with a company’s IT department or staff, Intrix Cyber Security will provide an immediate, effective response to cyber security incidents regardless the time of day or night.
 Available 24/7, the Team will investigate, identify and if necessary, respond to malicious attacks to mitigate data losses and system disruptions.
 The Intrix Cyber Security emergency incident response management process will: